Wellington Koo: Second Sino-Japanese war

 On 31 October 1937, Koo left Paris for Brussels, and his train took him through a number of battlefields of World War One.
 Koo later wrote that as he watched from his train the still recovering French countryside that it "led me to reflect that although the youthfulness of the trees and the relative newness of the buildings still told the story of the war, the world had learned little from it.
 A new war was in the atmosphere everywhere".
 On November 3, 1937, the conference opened and Koo gave a speech accusing Japan of aggression.
-Japan was invited to attend the conference, bu the Japanese chose to boycott it instead.
+Japan was invited to attend the conference, but the Japanese chose to boycott it instead.
 Norman Davis, the head of the American delegation, took the viewpoint that it was up to Britain and France to confront Japan and that the United States would only do the barest minimum possible to restrain Japan.
 Koo who had expected more of the Americans was deeply discouraged.
 The French were only prepared to act if the United States was willing to take the lead as the French saw Franco-American co-operation in Asia as a way of bringing the United States into European affairs to restrain Germany.
 The British likewise would only act in Asia if the United States were willing to take the lead.
 On 12 November 1937, Japan issued a statement firmly ruling out taking part in the Brussels conference and refused the offer of mediation, claiming that the war was a defensive struggle as the Japanese maintained that China was the aggressor.
 After the conference, Koo met with the American and British delegations, saying that all he wanted was for the United States and the United Kingdom to ship arms on a massive scale to China while offering up a "guarantee" to protect French Indochina from a Japanese attack.
-Koo argued that: "just as domestic order requires more than laws on the statue books, mere words are insufficient to restore peace and order in the face of international violence".
+Koo argued that: "just as domestic order requires more than laws on the statute books, mere words are insufficient to restore peace and order in the face of international violence".
 At a press conference, Koo stated that at the conference Britain had acted like a "friend" towards China while the United States had not, a remark that infuriated Davis.
 However, Koo continued to invest his hopes in the United States, writing "that the United States could save the situation if it only act quickly and energetically".